Society for Ecological Restoration-Rocky Mountains Chapter

 - Funds may be used toward registration, travel, and/or lodging expenses associated with workshop or conference attendance.

-- Total funding available for scholarships in 2019 is $2500.
-We expect to award at least seven grants:
+- Total funding available for scholarships is $2500 per year.

 - Applications are accepted throughout the year